Rush Allergy Shots

 When starting immunotherapy or allergy shots, there are two phases, the ‘build-up phase’ and the ‘maintenance phase.’
 The build-up phase is when your shots gradually increase the doses of the allergen(s) to which you are allergic.
 Then the maintenance phase begins, in which an effective therapeutic dose of allergen is reached, and shots can decrease in frequency.
 Patients can then transition to one shot per week for the next year varying patient to patient.
-There are multiple ways to reach maintenance; traditionally it can take 3-6 months; however, we also offer two accelerated approaches, Cluster shots, which take 4-6 weeks, and Rush Allergy Shots, which takes 1-2 days.
+There are multiple ways to reach maintenance; traditionally it can take 3-12 months; however, we also offer two accelerated approaches.
+Cluster shots, which take 4-9 weeks of 1-2 scheduled appointments, and Rush Allergy Shots, which takes 1 scheduled appointment followed by 6-16 weeks of shots.

 What is Rush Allergy Shots?

 Rush allergy shots help you find relief fast.
-This regimen of immunotherapy takes two days to reach the maintenance phase and requires 1 to 2 full days in one of our office locations.
+This regimen of immunotherapy requires 1 full day in one of our office locations, followed by 16 visits over 6-16 weeks, completed at a patient’s convenience.
 Injections are given every 30 minutes in gradually increasing doses, with a 30-minute waiting period in between each injection.
-These are only done in locations with a doctor present, due to the slightly increased risk of reacting.
+The scheduled appointment is only done in locations with a doctor present, due to the slightly increased risk of reacting.

 How do Rush, Traditional, and Cluster Shots Differ?